 First Try Scorer betting in rugby league is extremely popular because even the most prolific of try scorers can attract decent odds.
 This market is available for all Super League matches and BettingPro.com has been picking out our favourite try scorer selections for the upcoming games.

-The Super League is back with five matches taking place this weekend and we have picked out a 234/1 Super League accumulator that comes with money back insurance thanks to Paddy Power’s ‘All Sports All Markets’ ACCA offer.
+The NRL play-offs are not far away now as we enter round 17, and we have picked out a 183/1 NRL accumulator that comes with money back insurance thanks to Paddy Power’s ‘All Sports All Markets’ ACCA offer.

 The BetFred Super League is the number one competition for rugby league in Europe.
 The Super League was first invented in 1996 following the switch the summer months.
 The first two seasons saw the original format of first past the post being crowned as champions.